EduardoZepeda/coffee-bytes-hugo/content/posts/personalizar-el-model-user-en-django/index.en.md

 {{<ad>}}

-## Inherit from subclass AbstractUser
+## Extend Django user model inheriting from Django's AbstractUser subclass

 This method is probably the most popular method for extending Django's _User_ model.
 This is because it retains almost all the functionality of the original _User_ model.